k3d-io/k3d/thoughts.md

 - if `--masters` > 1 deploy a load-balancer in front of them as an extra container
   - consider that in the kubeconfig file and `--tls-san`
   - make this the default, but provide a `--no-deploy-lb` flag

+## Store additional created stuff in labels

+- when creating a cluster, usually, you also create a new docker network (and maybe other resources)
+  - store a reference to those in the container labels of cluster nodes
+  - when deleting the cluster, parse the labels, deduplicate the results and delete the additional resources